 The CR-V’s engine is also mated to a standard continuously variable transmission, which boasts a seamless transition between gears and keeps the engine at peak efficiency or maximum horsepower, depending which is needed at any given moment.
 The Equinox does not have a continuously variable transmission but offers only a 6-speed automatic transmission.

 Once again, the Honda CR-V wins out over the Chevy Equinox when it comes to interior roominess.

 While both vehicles offer seating for five passengers, the CR-V provides up to 104.1 cubic feet of passenger volume, while passenger space onboard the Equinox is only 99.7 cubic feet.

 In terms of cargo room, the CR-V delivers 70.9 cubic feet when the rear seat is lowered, while the Equinox offers only 63.7 cubic feet of cargo space with the rear seat down.

 See for Yourself

 As you can see, the 2016 Honda CR-V outdoes the 2017 Chevy Equinox in various areas.
-If you’d like to further explore the CR-V’s many winning qualities, then simply head on over to Tamaroff Honda, or contact us today to experience this outstanding crossover in person and take it for a test drive!
+If you’d like to further explore the CR-V’s many winning qualities such as the Honda CR-V dimensions, or the Honda CR-V vs. Honda HR-V comparison, then simply head on over to Tamaroff Honda, or contact us today to experience this outstanding crossover in person and take one of our new CR-V models for a test drive!

 *26 city/33 highway/29 combined mpg rating for 2WD models.25 city/31 highway/27 combined mpg rating for AWD models.
 Based on 2016 EPA mileage ratings.
 Use for comparison purposes only.
 Your mileage will vary depending on how you drive and maintain your vehicle.